a-nguyen1/comp55-final-project/README.md

 **Use Cases - Unimplemented (consider for future)**

 Level selection would allow a user to go back to levels that they have already visited.
+Level selection would allow a user to choose which levels to go to that they have already visited.
+Animating the character sprites would make the visuals more appealing.
+Also, adding features like character sprint and more attacking features is another aspect we’re excited about.

 # Class Diagram and Interface Specification
 1. Player.nearestItem()